reaandrew/rusty-property-scraper/README.md

 # A Property Scraper Tool Written in Rust

-## For learning and demonstrattion purposes...probably.
+## For fun, learning and demonstration purposes.

 - Using an interface
 - Chose the reqwest library for HTTP Client